 Shares in Ramsay Health Care soared by $2.85, or 6.4 per cent, to $47.41, after the country's largest private hospital operator reported a 14 per cent rise in half year profit.

 Insurer QBE's shares were up 51 cents, or 4.4 per cent, at $12.16, despite posting a $US254 million ($A282.00 million) full year loss due to declines in its North American business.

 Among the big four banks, Commonwealth Bank was 25 cents higher at $75.61, NAB was up 23 cents at $34.66, ANZ was two cents higher at $32.02 while Westpac was five cents lower at $33.52.

 Qantas shares had gained half a cent to $1.245, as speculation continues about the number of jobs it plans to cut, while the federal government said it was drafting laws to remove foreign ownership limits on the airline.

 * At 1229 AEDT on Tuesday, the benchmark S&P/ASX200 index was up 5.3 points, or 0.1 per cent, at 5,445.5.

 * The broader All Ordinaries index was up six points, or 0.11 per cent, at 5,456.1.

-* On the ASX 24, the June share price index futures contract was 18 points stronger at 4,969 points with 13,376 contracts traded.
+* The March share price index futures contract was eight points higher at 5,431, with 13,403 contracts traded.